 - Medical bills: This is usually the largest expense after a debilitating accident.
 You can recover losses related to hospitalization, surgical procedures, medication, emergency transport, rehabilitation, or long-term treatment for your injuries.

-- Lost wages: If you’re unable to work due to a traumatic brain injury, you and your family could recover any wages lost during the time you were being treated, either for time you had to miss work to go to medical appointments or for periods where your physicians wouldn’t allow you to work at all.
-This can apply to the person who suffered the injury or any family member forced to leave work to provide care for the injured party.
+- Lost wages: If you’re unable to work due to a traumatic brain injury, you and your family could recover any wages lost during the time you were being treated, either for the time you had to miss work to go to medical appointments or for periods where your physicians wouldn’t allow you to work at all.
+This can apply to the person who suffered the injury or any family member forced to leave work to care for the injured party.

-- Pain and Suffering: Pain and suffering is not intended as repayment of direct costs you incur after the accident.
+- Pain and Suffering: Pain and suffering are not intended as repayment of direct costs you incur after the accident.
 An award of these damages, or their inclusion in your lawyer’s demand for settlement from the insurance company, is intended to compensate you in part for the emotional damage caused by your injury.
 A TBI can inflict extreme stress on a family, causing marital strife, mental distress, anxiety, or depression.

 What Should I Do if I or a Family Member Suffers a Traumatic Brain Injury?